Headgear is the collective name given to Patlabor's creators.

 part-animated film "Tachigui: The Amazing Lives of the Fast Food Grifters"

 and directed the anime film "The Sky Crawlers".
-His current project is
+He is currently

-the live action film "The Last Druid: Garm Wars".
+was scedulded to work on another live action project, "The Last Druid: Garm Wars",

 Masami Yuuki conceived the story of Patlabor in the early 1980's.
 Yuuki wrote